 This project focuses on the influence of trade-offs on industrial fermentations.
-We will investigate the role for key enzymes in dairy fermentations including enzymes involved in growth, (post-)acidification, flavor- and texture formation.
+We will investigate the role for key enzymes in dairy fermentations, including enzymes involved in growth, (post-)acidification, flavour- and texture formation.
 Industrially relevant parameters will be investigated including temperature, salt, starvation and pH stress.
-These conditions change rapidly throughout cheese manufacturing and we will investigate how these changes influence functionality of the starter culture in the fermented dairy product.
-The results of this project are designed to allow us to develop new starter cultures, shorten lag-phases, increase flavor formation and shorten cheese ripening times and improve the robustness of the fermentation process.
+These conditions change rapidly throughout cheese manufacturing, and we will investigate how these changes influence functionality of the starter culture in the fermented dairy product.
+The results of this project are designed to allow us to develop new starter cultures, shorten lag-phases, increase flavour formation, and shorten cheese-ripening times and improve the robustness of the fermentation process.

-- Enzymatic activity decay data on at least 10 flavor and growth related enzymes at industrially relevant conditions.
+- Enzymatic activity decay data on at least 10 flavour- and growth-related enzymes at industrially relevant conditions